PPUC/Hardware_Opto_16/README.md

 One special output is available for high speed signals.
 The voltage is 5 V, it is a push pull output that can drive a current up to 8 mA.
 It can be used to e.g. control a WS2812 LED strip.

 ## Connectors
-There are pads for connectors that fit one half of the A-16998.1 board (you have to rearrange the key pins for the other half).
-Additionally there are pins for single parts in 2.54 mm pitch.
+There are pads for connectors that fit one half of the A-16998.1 board (for the other half you need a 2nd Opto_8 board and you have to rearrange the key pins at the connectors).
+Additionally there are pins for single LEDs (transmitter and receiver) in 2.54 mm pitch.